-(1) The Examiner may grant a written motion seeking permission to file a brief amicus curiae, if the Examiner determines that the brief would assist the Examiner.
-A motion to file an amicus curiae brief shall identify:

-- (1) The applicant's interest and the person or group the applicant represents, if any; - (2) The applicant's familiarity with the issues involved in the proceeding; - (3) Issues the amicus curiae brief will address; and - (4) The reason additional argument is necessary.

-(m) A primary purpose of prehearing motions is to enhance hearing efficiency.
-Where filing of a motion will cause delay or inefficiency, the Examiner may prohibit or deny the motion.

-(n) Generally, the Examiner issues a decision within 21 days of final briefing on a motion.
+- (l) The Examiner may grant a written motion seeking permission to file a brief amicus curiae, if the Examiner determines that the brief would assist the Examiner.
+A motion to file an amicus curiae brief shall identify: - (1) The applicant's moving party's interest and the person or group the applicant moving party represents, if any; - (2) The applicant's moving party's familiarity with the issues involved in the proceeding; - (3) Issues the amicus curiae brief will address; and - (4) The reason additional argument is necessary. - (m) A primary purpose of prehearing motions is to enhance hearing efficiency.
+Where filing of a motion will cause delay or inefficiency, the Examiner may prohibit or deny the motion. - (n) Generally, the Examiner issues a decision within 21 days of final briefing on a motion.